ansible/ansible/docsite/latest/rst/modules.rst

 playbooks, these modules can trigger 'change events' in the form of notifying 'handlers' to run additional tasks.

-Documention for each module can be accessed from the command line with the ansible-doc as well as the man command::
+Documentation for each module can be accessed from the command line with the ansible-doc as well as the man command::

     ansible-doc command